arikekalainen/grunt-go-api/README.md

 > Go command api plugin for running go commands

 ## Ref
-Plugin template was generated using guide from http://gruntjs.com/creating-plugins
+Plugin's template was generated using guide from http://gruntjs.com/creating-plugins

 ## Getting Started
-This plugin requires Grunt `~0.4.5`
+This plugin requires
+- ES6
+- Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 Since this 'grunt go api' plugin lacks many of go commands currently, the plugin is not published to npm yet.
-So, installing via git refence...
+So, installing only via git reference...
 ```shell
 npm install git://github.com/arikekalainen/grunt-go-api --save-dev
 ```